Other Types of Pin Maps

-Another ubiquitous version of a pin map is a searchable online map, such as Google maps, Mapquest maps, or Bing maps that show the exact location of the items being searched for.
+Another ubiquitous version of a pin map is a searchable online map that shows the exact location of the items being searched for.
 GPS units also use pin map techniques when they show the unit’s position.

 Subway maps are another version of connection maps.
 The connection is most important in these maps, although the precise station location is not.
 Subway and transit maps are always manually created by designers who simplify the routes down to lines at a few different angles, making the map much more legible for the important information.